GoogleCloudPlatform/cloud-builders/kubectl/README.md

 The `gcr.io/cloud-builders/kubectl` image is maintained by the Cloud Build team, but it may not support the most recent versions of `kubectl`.
-We also do not provide historical pinned versions of `kubectl` not support across multiple platforms.
+We also do not provide historical pinned versions of `kubectl` nor support across multiple platforms.

 A supported `cloud-sdk` image, including multiple tagged versions across several